Random dynamics on real and complex projective surfaces: Introduction

 Once stiffness is established, the next step is to \emph{classify invariant measures}.
-When $X$ is a K3 surface and $\Gamma_\nu$ contains a \textbf{parabolic} automorphism, $\Gamma_\nu$-invariant measures were classified by the first named author in~\cite{cantat_groupes}.
-A parabolic automorphism acts by translations along the fiber of some genus $1$ fibration with a shearing property between nearby fibers (see below \S\ref{par:parabolic_automorphisms} for details).
+A \textbf{parabolic} automorphism of a compact Kähler surface is an automorphism $g$ such that the norm of $(g^n)^*$ on $H^{2}(X;\R)$ grows quadratically (as $\alpha n^2$ for some $\alpha>0$); such an automorphism preserves automatically a genus $1$ fibration on $X$ (see e.g.~\cite{invariant}).
 An example is given by the composition of the foldings $\sigma_i$ and $\sigma_{i+1}$ of two adjacent vertices in the space of pentagons.
-In a companion paper~\cite{invariant} we generalize and make more precise the results of~\cite{cantat_groupes}.
-A nice consequence is that for a non-elementary group of $\Aut(X_\R)$ containing parabolic elements and preserving an area form, any invariant measure is either atomic, or concentrated on a $\Gamma_\nu$-invariant algebraic curve, or is the restriction of the area form on some open subset of $X(\R)$ bounded by a piecewise smooth curve.
+When $\Gamma_\nu$ contains a parabolic automorphism, $\Gamma_\nu$-invariant measures are classified in~\cite{cantat_groupes, invariant}.
+A nice consequence is that for a non-elementary group of $\Aut(X_\R)$ containing parabolic elements and preserving an area form, any invariant ergodic measure is either atomic, or concentrated on a $\Gamma_\nu$-invariant algebraic curve, or is the restriction of the area form on some open subset of $X(\R)$ bounded by a piecewise smooth curve.

 For random pentagon foldings, these results give a complete answer to the equidistribution problem raised in \S \ref{par:RDS_intro}.
 Indeed, assume for simplicity that the group generated by the five involutions $\sigma_i$ of $\Pent^0(\ell_0, \ldots, \ell_4)$ does not preserve any proper Zariski closed set, and that $\mathrm{Pent}^0(\ell_0, \ldots, \ell_4)$ is connected.
 Then the stiffness and classification theorems imply that the only stationary measure is the canonical area form.
 Therefore by Breiman's law of large numbers, for every initial pentagon $P\in \Pent^0(\ell_0, \ldots, \ell_4)$ and almost every sequence $(m_j)\in \{0, \ldots, 4\}^\N$, the random sequence $P_n=(\sigma_{m_{n-1}}\circ \cdots \circ \sigma_{m_0})(P)$ equidistributes with respect to the area form.
 Thus, quantities like the asymptotic average of the diameter are given by explicit integrals of semi-algebraic functions, independently of the starting pentagon $P$.